ekspla/Pitot_GPS_Sensor_Logger/README.md

 ![FIG2](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/567399aa-fdd2-4cee-abe9-0b21babf997b "Fig2_Drafting_in_Cycling")

-It should be noted that **this data was easily taken by a single experiment** of 16 min, while most of the drafting experiments done in the past needed at least two independent experiments, i.e. experiments with and without the leader's bicycle.
+It should be noted that **this data was easily taken by a single experiment** of 16 min, while most of the data in literatures consists of at least a couple of experiment, i.e. one with and the other without the leader's bicycle.
 [Ref.](https:// "REF_TO_BE_INCLUDED")

 ## Concluding Remarks